JerryBean46/Isolation-Markdown/README.md

 2) Download and install the free Desktop version of RStudio from the RStudio website (https://rstudio.com/products/rstudio/download/).
 3) Download two files from this repository, `Isolation_R_Markdown.Rmd` and `isolation.csv`, and save them together in the **same folder**.
 You can do this by using the green `download` button in the top right corner of the file window or by clicking on each file separately and downloading.
 4) Open RStudio.
-6) Use the File menu in RStudio to open the `Isolation_R_Markdown.Rmd` file you saved from wherever you saved it.
+5) In the lower right pane of RStudio click on packages, Install, then type in mirt in the dialogue and click on install.
+Once mirt is installed, the Markdown file should run smoothly.
-7) There is a section of the file that has instructions about how to install necessary packages.
-Follow the instructions to make sure they are available.
+6) Use the File menu in RStudio to open the `Isolation_R_Markdown.Rmd` file you saved from wherever you saved it, note: make sure the 'isolation.csv' file is in the same dirctory.
-8) Click "Knit" at the top of the window that shows all the R code, it has a tiny blue ball of yarn next to it.
+7) Click "Knit" at the top of the window (upper left pane) that shows all the R code, it has a tiny blue ball of yarn next to it.
-8) There will be some activity in the lower R Markdown pane and a new windown should open containing the an html output version.
+8) There will be some activity in the lower left RStudio pane and a new viewer window will open with the report displayed.